t4rra/CCStopper/README.md

 - Updated hosts block
   - Added an updater; it will update from hosts.txt from the data branch
   - removes the need to update CCStopper as a whole to update the hosts blocklist
+- Renamed the credit card trial patch to "Firewall Blocks"
 - Documentation Update
   - Removed project board (too lazy to update it)
   - Removed discussions (again, too lazy to check it, use the issues section instead)